 For a more adventurous way to spend a day, you can hire a canoe or try your hand at rafting.
 When the sun goes down, there are many places to head out for a taste of Tex-Mex or some of the state’s famous barbecue and catch some live music.
 The area is also home to plenty of cabins on the river to keep you close to the action.

-When is the best time to stay in a vacation rental in Guadalupe River?
+The best time to stay in a vacation rental in Guadalupe River

 The Guadalupe River is a popular destination from spring through fall.
 Between March and September, expect the Texas heat to be at its fiercest.
 This can also make summer the ideal time to take advantage of river activities such as tubing and canoeing.
 The fall generally brings temperate weather, and the striking ochre and orange foliage in Guadalupe River State Park is an impressive sight.
 One thing to note is that the Texas weather can change dramatically.
 Thunderstorms or a particularly dry spell could limit the activities that are available at Guadalupe River, so paying attention to any weather advisories is a must.
 FolkFest in New Braunfels takes place in late April every year to celebrate the city’s German heritage with live music, traditional dishes, and historical reenactments.